KomalKu6/Secure-API-Gateway-in-GoLang/README.md

 Protect routes like /admin and /user
 Allow access only if JWT is valid and role matches.

+What I Learnt:
+How to build a web server in Go using Fiber
+How to generate and validate JWT tokens
+How to use middleware to protect routes
+How to enforce role-based access
+How to test real-world APIs using Postman
+How modern cloud systems manage stateless authentication

  Why?
 go mod init: Initializes Go module for dependency management